 2Insurance surcharge is applicable only to state agencies, public higher education institutions, public school districts, charter schools that participate in retirement and other entities that participate in the state’s retiree health insurance trust fund.

-3For State ORP participants, 5 percent of the employer contribution is remitted directly to the participant's State ORP investment provider.
+3For State ORP participants, 5% of the employer contribution is remitted directly to the participant's State ORP service provider.
 State ORP is available only to employees of state agencies, public higher education institutions, public school districts and charter schools that participate in retirement.